stefania-ap/umc_internship/README.md

 ## Project Overview

-The goal of this project was to integrate scRNA-seq datasets from various Neural Stem Cell (NSCs) studies in order to investigate how the experimental isolation method of choice impacts the isolated NSC subpopulations.
-NSCs experiments are usually performed in mouse lines that have been uniquely labeled with gene promoters.
+The goal of this project was to integrate scRNA-seq datasets from various Neural Stem Cell (NSC) studies in order to investigate how the experimental isolation method of choice impacts the isolated NSC subpopulations.
+NSC experiments are usually performed in mouse lines that have been uniquely labeled with gene promoters.
 Under the valid assumption that NSCs are considerably heterogeneous, the gene promoter choice could affect the isolated NSC subpopulations.

 ## Reference Materials